mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 users [spend some quality time outside of the clubhouse](no-frameworks).

-A side note about Language Snobs
+A side rant about Language Snobs
 ================================
 I find that people who deride jQuery usually aren't so upset with the library, but instead with the quality of developers that jQuery tends to attract.